ChenglongWang/GAME-Net/README.md

 ## Notebooks

 To reproduce some of the results presented in the article, we provide some Jupyter notebooks in the `notebooks` folder.
-These contain information mainly related to GAME-Net usage with different datasets (BM-dataset, external literature datasets).
+These contain information mainly related to GAME-Net testing with different datasets (BM-dataset, external literature datasets).

 # Authors